 University Predoctoral Fellowships

 Awarded on a competitive basis through the Graduate School to students recommended by the Graduate Executive Committee.
 The Committee asks only that recipients submit toward the end of the predoc term a one-page explanation of how the award was used.
-Recipients of these fellowships must be working toward the Ph.D. degree, and must be full-time students during the tenure of the award.
-Predocs are equivalent to about half a TA and will be awarded in addition to the full TA.
+Recipients of these fellowships must be working toward the Ph.D. degree, completed their Ph.D.
+General Exams, Language Requirement and submit the Ph.D.
+Plan of Study, and must be full-time students during the tenure of the award.
+Predocs are about $2,200 and will be awarded during the summer.

 University Doctoral Student Travel Awards

 Support is available for doctoral students who are actively participating at a domestic or international scholarly conference.
 Active participation is defined as presentation of a research paper or poster session that is directly tied to the student’s research scholarship and, thus, to the presentation of the results of that scholarship.
-Students may request a maximum of $750.00 in travel funds, either as a single award or spread over several trips.
+Students may receive a maximum of $1,000.00 in travel funds as a single award.
 Students must be beyond coursework in order to be considered for the award.

 - Doctoral student travel funding is for travel to national and international meetings.
 These funds are to be used only for travel to meetings for which the doctoral student is presenting his/her research or to participate in professional development activities related to doctoral study.